Suoy18/Data-Science-Take-Home-Challenges/README.md

 Source: https://datamasked.com/

-A collection of data science job interviews take-home challenges with Python and R solutions for product, metrics, and A/B testing questions.
+A collection of data science job interviews take-home challenges for product, metrics, and A/B testing questions.